AnuragAnalog/Pothole-Detection/README.md

 paper, we propose a robust and straightforward design of a portable and affordable device that can alert the driver about the detected pothole.
 The hardware system installed in a moving vehicle can automatically detect and report potholes via image-processing of Raspberry-Pi microcontroller.
-The detail ed images of the pothole and its location are stored and viewed through the GOOGLE API.
+The detailed images of the pothole and its location are stored and viewed through the GOOGLE API.

 Index Terms — Pothole Detection, Hardware system, Raspberry-Pi microcontroller,